colyerbc19/Personal-Projects-Java/README.md

 # Personal-Projects-Java
-These are some personal endeavors that I did while learning Java
+These are some personal projects that I did while learning Java.